uwmadison-chm/labjs-downloader/README.md

-# Singularity R
+# Lab.js sqlite unpacking Singularity R image nonsense

 Singularity image definition for [R], forked from https://github.com/nickjer/singularity-r

 This is still a work in progress.

+See `run_script.sh` for how it launches things.

 ## Build

-You can build a local Singularity image named `singularity-r.simg` with:
+You can build a local Singularity image named `r.sif`, but this requires root:

 ```sh
 sudo singularity build r.sif r.def